AarshMishra/TaxiRadar-1/README.md

 # TaxiRadar
-Taxi Radar: A predictive model to forecast high-demand areas for taxis using ML and DL techniques

-• Predicts taxi demand with Random Forest Regressor and geospatial analysis.

-• Analyzes locations, timestamps, and time intervals.

-• Forecasts high-demand areas in 2-hour intervals.

-• Optimizes taxi fleet management and urban transport.

-• Enables smarter, data-driven decisions.

 **TaxiRadar** is a machine learning project that predicts high-demand taxi pick-up locations in real-time, using a combination of historical data, real-time weather, and traffic information.
 The project is designed to assist taxi drivers in optimizing their routes and increasing their pick-up efficiency by suggesting nearby locations with high demand.